bot-character-framework/bot-character-framework/README.md

 * You are interested in brining more humanity in your bot behavior.

 ## Documentation

-Brief description, ref to Wiki, Ref to example project

 To get started with Bot Character Framework please BCF's Documentation page.
 This describes key framework concepts, from what they are for, their structure and common use cases.